CaterHatterPillar/warp-paper/README.md

 ======
 'Accelerating GPU Workload Simulation using Microsoft WARP'; a study into the performance of WARP (Windows Advanced Rasterization Platform) - a high-speed software rasterizer introduced by Microsoft in the Direct3D 11 runtime.

+---

+Click [here](http://bit.ly/MicrosoftWarpPdf) for a compiled version of the article.

 Abstract
 ------